DA-Cramming: Enhancing Cost-Effective Language Model Pretraining with Dependency Agreement Integration: Experiments

 \subsection{Implementation Details}

-\paragraph{Dependency Agreement BERT} In our framework's first stage pretraining, we train each submodel (e.g., SV, DOBJ, POBJ, COMP) using its corresponding subdataset.
-Each submodel follows a 2-layer architecture based on Crammed BERT \cite{geiping2022cramming} and applies the FLASH mechanism \cite{dao2022flashattention}.
-We set the micro-batch size to 128 and accumulate it into larger batch sizes of 4096.
-Training for each submodel is performed using a triangular learning rate scheduler \cite{geiping2022cramming}, commencing with a learning rate of 25e-5 and training for one epoch.
-Additionally, we employ the WordPiece tokenizer with a vocabulary size of 32768 \cite{wu2016google}.
+\paragraph{Dataset} We use the Bookcorpus \cite{Zhu_2015_ICCV} and Wikipedia (20220301.en) datasets \cite{wikidump} for the pretraining of our framework.
+Firstly, we apply the agreement rule (as described in Section ~\ref{Detailed_Agreement_Rule}) to these datasets, classifying words into four distinct subdatasets (i.e. SV, DOBJ, POBJ, COMP).
+We utilize these four subdatasets to train each submodel during our framework's first stage pretraining.
+Then we adopt the original datasets for the stage 2 pretraining.
+We use GLUE \cite{wang2018glue} as our finetuning dataset and evaluation benchmark, which includes several natural language understanding tasks.

-In our framework's second-stage pretraining, we combine these four 2-layer submodels, followed by the Stage 2 submodel which has 14 layers of architecture based on Crammed BERT \cite{geiping2022cramming} and utilizing the FLASH mechanism \cite{dao2022flashattention}, resulting in a whole model of 16 layers.
-We adopt the same batch size as Stage 1.
-The training of the model employs a triangular learning rate scheduler \cite{geiping2022cramming}, starting with a learning rate of 25e-5 and completing the training within 24 hours.
-The entire framework is pretrained on the bookcorpus \cite{Zhu_2015_ICCV} and Wikipedia (20220301.en) dataset \cite{wikidump}. \paragraph{Baslines} We adopt the Crammed BERT \cite{geiping2022cramming} as the baseline to verify our framework which includes the syntactic information into the pretraining process can improve the performance of the original pretraining of crammed BERT.
-We configure it with 16 layers and employ the FLASH mechanism \cite{dao2022flashattention}.
-We utilize the same triangular learning rate scheduler and batch size.
+\paragraph{DA-Cramming \& Baselines} In the first stage pretraining, each submodel follows a 2-layer architecture based on Crammed BERT \cite{geiping2022cramming} and applies the FLASH mechanism \cite{dao2022flashattention}.
+In our framework's second-stage pretraining, we combine these four 2-layer submodels, followed by the Stage 2 submodel which has 14 layers of architecture based on Crammed BERT \cite{geiping2022cramming} and utilizing the FLASH mechanism, resulting in a whole model of 16 layers, same as Crammed BERT.
+More pretraining details are in the appendix Section ~\ref{first_stage_pretraining_details}.

-Moreover, to compare with other approaches which incorporate syntax information into the fine-tuning, we implement Syntax Crammed BERT as another representative baseline, which incorporates the syntax tree information into the finetuning of a pretrained Crammed BERT, setting the num\_masks parameter to 1.
+We adopt the Crammed BERT \cite{geiping2022cramming}, it's pretraining details is in the appendix section ~\ref{crammed_bert_pretraining_details}, as the main baseline to verify our framework which includes the syntactic information into the pretraining process can improve the performance of pretraining.
+Moreover, to compare with other approaches which incorporate syntax information into the fine-tuning, we implement Syntax Crammed BERT~\cite{bai2021syntax} and Crammed BERT + KERMIT~\cite{zanzotto2020kermit} as other representative baselines, which incorporate the syntax tree information into the finetuning of Crammed BERT.